Born in New York City, he has been on his own since age 14.

 Zuchman moved to a farm in Walden, Vermont and earned his Masters degree in Painting while studying with Jim Gahagan at Goddard College.
 He then moved to Philadelphia, Pennsylvania.

 Zuchman has served as president of the National Forum of Professional Artists, vice president of Artists Equity, and vice president of the Philadelphia Watercolor Society.
 He is a Professor of Studio Art and Aesthetics, Emeritus, at the Art Institute of Philadelphia.

 Zuchman’s paintings have been exhibited internationally with the U.S. State Department’s Art in Embassies Program of which he is a “Cultural Ambassador.”
 His work may be found in private, corporate and institutional collections worldwide.

-Zuchman lives in West Philadelphia with his wife, painter Deborah Gross-Zuchman.
+Zuchman lived in West Philadelphia with his wife, painter Deborah Gross-Zuchman.

-Their restored 19th century home-studio displays their paintings, carvings, mosaics and murals.
+Their restored 19th century home/studio displays their paintings, sculpture, mosaics and murals.